hnbeck/NikosophyWeb/content/home/about.md

 # Mission and Vision

 Gaming is a important part of our life.
-But it can have mor value than fun, it can transport information.
+But it can have more value than fun, it can transport information.
 Gaming can be education.
 My work is about this: design games and game concepts to educate.